micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-26-rashi_en.md

 <b>Shiva.</b> so called because of the covenant.

 ### passuk 34
-<b>Forty years old.</b> Essav is compared to a pig as it is said: “The boar of the forest ravages it.”
+<b>Forty years old.</b> Eisov is compared to a pig as it is said: “The boar of the forest ravages it.”
 When the pig lies down it stretches out its hooves as if to say, “See, I am a clean animal.”
-So, too, these, the descendants of Essav, rob and extort and make pretensions of being honorable.
-For [the first] forty years Essav would kidnap wives from their husbands and take them forcibly; when he turned forty he said, “Father was forty when he married and I will do likewise.”
+So, too, these, the descendants of Eisov, rob and extort and make pretensions of being honorable.
+For [the first] forty years Eisov would kidnap wives from their husbands and take them forcibly; when he turned forty he said, “Father was forty when he married and I will do likewise.”

 ### passuk 35
 <b>Rebellious of spirit.</b> An expression meaning: a spirit of rebellion, as in: “[מַמְרִים] You were rebellious.”
-All their deeds were to anger and cause grief to Yitzchak and to Rivkah because they worshiped idols.
+All their deeds were to anger and cause grief to Yitzchok and to Rivkah because they worshiped idols.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY